mag-skubisz/polish-tutor-website/README.md

 - An introduction and “About Me” section
 - My teaching approach
 - Links to helpful materials
-- A responsive layout available in PL/EN/FR
+- A responsive layout implemented with Bootstrap available in PL/EN/FR
+- featuring two custom-made SVG icons (created in Figma)

 ## Copyrights: